Compositional equivalences based on Open pNets: Semantics of Open pNets

 \end{itemize}

-\end{definition} A key to understand this rule is that the open transitions are expressed in terms of the leaves and holes of the whole pNet structure, i.e. a flatten view of the pNet.
+\end{defi} A key to understand this rule is that the open transitions are expressed in terms of the leaves and holes of the whole pNet structure, i.e. a flatten view of the pNet.
 For example, $L$ is the index set of the Leaves, $L_m$ the index set of the leaves of one sub-pNet indexed $m$, so all $L_m$ are disjoint subsets of $L$.
 Thus the states in the open transitions, at each level, are tuples including states of all the leaves of the pNet, not only those involved in the chosen synchronisation vector.

-Note that the construction is symbolic, and each open-transition deduced expresses a whole family of behaviours, for any possible value of the variables.
+Note that the construction is symbolic, and each open transition deduced expresses a whole family of behaviours, for any possible value of the variables.

 In \cite{henrio:Forte2016}, we have shown a detailed example of the construction of a complex open transition, building a deduction tree using rules \TrUn ~and \TrDeux.

-We have shown in \cite{henrio:Forte2016} that an open pNet with finite synchronisation sets, finitely many leaves and holes, and each pLTS at leaves having a finite number of states and (symbolic) transitions, has a finite automaton.
+We have also shown in \cite{henrio:Forte2016} that an open pNet with finite synchronisation sets, finitely many leaves and holes, and each pLTS at leaves having a finite number of states and (symbolic) transitions, has a finite automaton.
 The algorithm for building such an automaton can be found in~\cite{QBMZ-AVOCS18}.